farhadkpx/Disaster_Response_Pipeline/README.md

 This is a multi-label classification task, since a message can belong to one or more categories.
 We will be working with a data set provided by [Figure Eight](https://www.figure-eight.com/) containing real messages that were sent during disaster events.

 ## Our task
 In this project we'll be applying our  natural language processing,  machine learning and data engineering skills as a data scientist.
-Analyzing disaster data from Figure Eight to build a model for an API that classifies disaster messages.
+We will also analyze disaster messages from Figure Eight to build a model for an web-API that classifies disaster messages.
 This project will show off our software skills, including our ability to create basic data pipelines and write clean, organized code!

 Our project will include a Flask web app where an emergency worker can input a new message and get classification results in several categories.
 The web app will also display visualizations of the data.

+Here is a single screenshot comes out as a product of our web-app.
 ![Screenshot of the Web App](App_screenshot.jpg)

 ## File Description